Join me!

 • Helps with insomnia – there’s a reason a nice soak in the bath will make you sleepy.
 Epsom salt has magnesium, which can help your body produce melatonin naturally.
 Combine that with the relaxing effect of soaking in hot water, and you’ll sleep more soundly.

 • Help with sore muscles – athletes are often advised to soak in a tub of Epsom salt after tough workouts.
-There’s no reason the same benefits can’t be applied to those of us with lesser athletic endeavors!
+There’s no reason the same benefits can’t be applied to those of us with lesser athletic endeavours!

 The Benefits of Lavender